Associate Professor, STS

 Matt received his BS in Materials Science & Engineering from The Johns Hopkins University in 2000, his PhD in History from Princeton in 2005, and was a Mellon Fellow in the Modeling Interdisciplinary Inquiry Program at Washington University in St. Louis.
 He teaches graduate seminars in Design Cultures, Normative Visions of Technology, Main Themes in the History of Science, and an Introduction to STS as well as undergraduate classes in the history of technology, material culture studies, and Engineering Cultures.
 He advises PhD students on topics ranging from the history of "regulatory engineering" in the EPA to the cultural meaning of reading as medicine.

 Matt also is a cofounder of the new Human Centered Design (HCD) Interdisciplinary Graduate Education Program.
 In 2013-2014, he is a Fellow of the Institute for Creativity, Arts, and Technology (ICAT) where he acts as an "embedded humanist."
-With the support of ICAT, he taught an experimental, studio-based graduate seminar on the "Origins of Innovation" that brings graduate students in STS together with those from design, engineering, and science disciplines; for which he received Virginia Tech's 2014 XCaliber Award.
+With the support of ICAT, he taught an experimental, studio-based graduate seminar on the "Origins of Innovation" that brought graduate students in STS together with those from design, engineering, and science disciplines; for which he received Virginia Tech's 2014 XCaliber Award.
 Students from that class created the online resource Lenses of Innovation at VT.

 Selected Articles and Book Chapters